Mikah31/TF2-Dodgeball-Unified/README.md

 - A push scale has been introduced to airblast players further away. (if airblasting players is enabled)
 - Airblast delay can now be changed in the config.
 (Taken from Swagville).
 - Never ending rounds.
 (Taken from Crimson Dynasty).
+- Added Supershot as a subplugin.
+(Taken from Dodgeball Redux).
 - Added mid-air spiking.
 - Added soft antisteal